emarifer/go-frameworkless-htmx-todoapp/README.md

 The use of [</>htmx](https://htmx.org/) allows behavior similar to that of a SPA, without page reloads when switching from one route to another or when making requests (via AJAX) to the backend.
 Reading Carson Gross's book [Hypermedia System](https://hypermedia.systems/) is very illuminating.

+On the other hand, the </>htmx `response-targets` [extension](https://v1.htmx.org/extensions/response-targets/) allows you to specify different target elements that will be exchanged when different HTTP response codes are received.
+In our case it makes it easier to replace the entire response body with the corresponding error page.

-The styling of the views is achieved through Tailwind CSS and DaisyUI that are obtained from their respective CDNs.
+The styling of the views is achieved through `Tailwind CSS` and `DaisyUI` that are obtained from their respective CDNs.

+Likewise, the `SweetAlert2` library is used, a substitute for JavaScript pop-up boxes.
+In the same way it is obtained from its respective CDN.

 Finally, minimal use of [_hyperscript](https://hyperscript.org/) is made to achieve the action of closing the alerts when they are displayed or giving interactivity to the show/hide password button in its corresponding input.